infini-money/Infini-Money-Audit-Version/README.md

 3）settle

-The undistributed effortless interest is distributed into the poistion, part of which is collected into the treasury and part of which is reinvested in the position.
+The undistributed effortless interest is distributed into the position, part of which is collected into the treasury and part of which is reinvested in the position.

 ```solidity
     function settle(uint256 unSettleProfit) external onlyRole(ADMIN_ROLE) {